 The MTBF can be calculated in many different ways, depending on the standard you choose to reference.
 Two common options are Bellcore TR-332, a “Reliability Prediction Procedure for Electronic Equipment,” and MIL-HDBK-217F, a similar document.
 From a high level, both these standards take into account the number of possible failure points in a sensor’s Bill of Materials; resistors, capacitors, diodes and the crystal, to name a few, and sum the individual failure rates at a given temperature.
 Perform a bit more calculation and you have the expected lifetime of a given electronic assembly, or its Mean Time Before Failure.

 Knowing the MTBF is valuable not only for the reasons mentioned previously, but to gauge the expected lifetime of one company’s product versus its competitor.
 If the company is willing to perform the calculation and stands behind the data, allowing customers to freely request it, that is just another reason to trust their people, processes and product.

 About the Author

-Peter Eitnier is a Field Applications Engineer at Wilcoxon Sensing Technologies in Frederick, Maryland.
+Peter Eitnier is a Senior Application Engineer at Wilcoxon Sensing Technologies in Frederick, Maryland.
 He holds an ISO CAT II certification as a vibration analyst and a degree in Mechanical Engineering from the University of Maryland.
 Since joining Wilcoxon in 2012, he has specialized in providing technical expertise to customers in a variety of applications, as well as supporting sales and marketing efforts and product development.